richafnu/Viva/Viva/insights/copilot-data-privacy-security.md

 ---
 ms.date: 12/02/2024
-title: Data, Privacy, and Security for Microsoft 365 Copilot in Viva Insights
+title: Data, privacy, and security for Microsoft 365 Copilot in Viva Insights
 description: Learn about the data used by Copilot in Viva Insights and how it's kept private and secure.
 author: zachminers
 ms.author: v-zachminers